Table of Contents Show

 With a base elevation of 8,100 feet and a summit elevation of 11,400 feet, Beaver Creek is all about sophistication and luxury.
 It is just a few minutes distance from Vail and even though it does not have much terrain to offer, the groomed runs are perfect for new skiers.
 It has three terrain parks and more than 150 trails to choose from.

-Featuring the ‘Birds of Prey’, an Olympic downhill, Beaver Creek is often the stop for Men’s World Cup Tour.
+Featuring the ‘Birds of Prey’, an Olympic downhill, Beaver Creek is often the stop for the Men’s World Cup Tour.
 It does not have large crowds and is perfect for beginners as it offers the best ski schools in the country.
 The annual snowfall of Beaver Creek is around 325 inches and is ideal for skiing.

-Beaver Creek Village is a mountain village of Colorado, at the base of the ski resort.
+Beaver Creek Village is a mountain village in Colorado, at the base of the ski resort.
 It offers fine dining at upscale restaurants, lavish hotels, and a carefully curated range of fashion boutiques to shop.
 Behind the establishments, near the lining of the mountain, is a pedestrian-only area with a large skating rink at the center.
 It’s a nice place to relax and enjoy the quaint village after a tiring day of skiing.

 6. Copper Mountain